Datalog and Constraint Satisfaction with Infinite Templates: Datalog for -categorical structures

 Since $A$ satisfies $\exists u_1,\dots, u_n. \chi (a_1,\dots,a_m)$, there exist $a_{m+1},\dots,a_{m+n}$ such that $A$ satisfies $\chi(a_1,\dots,a_m,a_{m+1},\dots,a_{m+n})$.
 Consider the restriction $h^*$ of $h$ to the subset $\{a_1,\dots,a_m\}$ of the domain of $h$.
 Because of the first property of winning strategies $\cal H$, the homomorphism $h^*$ is in $\cal H$.
 Since $m \leq l$, we can apply the forth property of $\cal H$ to $h^*$ and $a_{m+1},\dots,a_{m+n}$, and there are $b_1,\dots,b_n$ such that the extension $h'$ of $h^*$ with domain $\{a_1,\dots,a_{m+n}\}$ that maps $a_{m+i}$ to $b_i$ is in $\cal H$.
 By applying the induction hypothesis to $\chi(v_1,\dots,v_m,u_1,\dots,u_n)$ and to $h'$, we infer that $\Gamma$ satisfies $\chi(h'(a_1),\dots,h'(a_{m+n}))$, and hence $\Gamma$ satisfies $\psi(h(a_1),\dots,h(a_m))$.

 \ref{item:inflogic} implies~\ref{item:treewidth}.
-Let $T$ be a finite $\tau$-structure $T$ whose core $T'$ has treewidth $(l,k)$ such that $T$ homomorphically maps to $A$.
+Let $T$ be a finite $\tau$-structure $T$ whose core $T'$ has treewidth at most $(l,k)$ such that $T$ homomorphically maps to $A$.
 By Lemma~\ref{lem:query} there exists an $L^{l,k}$-sentence $\phi$ such that $\phi$ holds in a structure $B$ if and only if $T'$ homomorphically maps to $B$.
 In particular, $\phi$ must hold in $A$.
-Then $5$ implies that $\phi$ holds in $\Gamma$, and therefore $T'$ homomorphically maps to $\Gamma$.
-But then we can compose the homomorphism from $T$ to $T'$ and the homomorphism from $T'$ to $\Gamma$, which shows the claim.
+Then $4$ implies that $\phi$ holds in $\Gamma$, and therefore $T'$ homomorphically maps to $\Gamma$.
+But then we can compose the homomorphism from $T$ to $T'$ and the homomorphism from $T'$ to $\Gamma$ to obtain the desired homomorphism from $T$ to $\Gamma$.